-Leaving twice a week, our Masada Sunrise tour leaves nice and early to allow you to experience the famous sunrise views from the Masada fortress, before visiting the beautiful Ein Gedi Nature reserve, and the cooling waters of the Dead Sea
+Leaving every day of the week, our Masada Sunrise tour leaves nice and early to allow you to experience the famous sunrise views from the Masada fortress, before visiting the beautiful Ein Gedi Nature reserve, and the cooling waters of the Dead Sea

 - Climb Masada as the sun rises

 - Witness the magnificent view as the sun rises over the crisp Dead Sea waters, and mountains in the distance.
 One of the world's greatest sunrises.

 - Hike in the beautiful Ein Gedi Nature Reserve

 - Float in the Dead Sea and immerse yourself in the therapeutic mud